AbdeAMNR/proshop---Production/README.md

 ## Note on Issues

-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit
+Please do not post issues here that are related to your own code.
+If you clone THIS repo and there are issues, then you can submit

 ## Usage